spadgos/sublime-jsdocs/README.md

     /**
      *  @param foo Lorem ipsum dolor sit amet, consectetur
-     *             adipisicing elit, sed do eiusmod tempor<<enter>>
+     *             adipisicing elit, sed do eiusmod tempor
      *             |
      */

 Finally, typing `@` inside a docblock will show a completion list for all tags supported by [JSDoc][2] or the [Google Closure Compiler][3].
 Extra help is provided for each of these tags by prefilling the arguments each expects.
-Pressing tab will move the cursor to the next argument.
+Pressing `tab` will move the cursor to the next argument.

 Exhaustively, these tags are: